UnivaCorporation/tortuga-kit-azureadapter/doc/tortuga-kit-azureadapter.md

 ### Networking considerations

-An external VPN is required for Tortuga installations in which the installer node is on-premise (local).
+An external VPN is required for Tortuga hybrid (on-prem + cloud) installations in which the installer node is on-premise (local).

 This VPN must be managed independently of Tortuga.

 Without direct network connectivitity, Azure-based compute nodes will be unable to properly coverge and join the Tortuga managed cluster.